taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

 (See [tutorial how to find it](https://www.appsierra.com/blog/how-to-get-xpath-in-chrome)), can be useful.
 It is crucial to specify the XPath of the precise element containing the desired data.

-### Configuration for Mastodon Feeds
+### RSS alternative for Mastodon feeds

+The native [Mastodon Collector](/docs/admin/mastodon-collector/) is the preferred option because it supports authenticated timelines, account lookup, pagination, and collection cursors.
+The RSS Collector remains available as a simpler alternative for public hashtag or account feeds exposed by an instance.

-To set up an RSS Collector for collecting posts from a Mastodon hashtag or user, follow these steps:
+To collect a Mastodon RSS feed, follow these steps:

 1. **Finding the Mastodon RSS Feed URL**:
    * **Hashtag Feed**: Add `.rss` to the hashtag URL.
 For example, to collect posts tagged with #cybersecurity: